How to Host Your Murder Mystery

 YOU'RE READY TO HOST!

-The murder mystery kit provides the framework, but you bring the magic as the host.
-Your energy, enthusiasm, and guidance will create an unforgettable experience for your guests.
+The murder mystery kit provides the framework, but you bring the magic.
+Your energy and enthusiasm will create an unforgettable experience for your guests.